Green-Vanka: Belarus

-In a Belarussian tale titled "Нязнайка" ("I Don't Know"), a queen gives birth to a son, born on the same day as a foal by a mare.
+In a Belarusian tale titled "Нязнайка" ("I Don't Know"), a queen gives birth to a son, born on the same day as a foal by a mare.
 The prince and the foal become great friends, and the queen complains to the pope that he fell out of love for her son, and wishes to kill him.
 One day, the prince goes to the stables and finds the animal crying.
 The animal warns him about the queen's ploy to kill him: first, she will give him poisoned food, which he is to accept but throw out the window; the next time, he should go to the banya, take off his shirt and toss it over a stone.
 It happens thus, and the boy escapes twice from danger.
 The third time, the horse warns the prince their talks have been discovered, and they plan to kill the animal, which advises the youth to get some money and ask for a last ride on the horse.
 The prince does as instructed, and gallops away with the horse to another city.
 The horse tells the prince he has but to whistle three times, and it will come to his aid, then rides away.
 The prince then sleeps for a bit and, when he wakes up, finds his hair has turned to gold.
 He then finds work with a king's gardener, and becomes known as Nyaznaika ("I don't know").
-One day, the king begins to ask the gardener to plant extragavant trees in his garden (first, a tree with silver bark and golden apples; next, a silver hedge with golden jackdaws).
+One day, the king begins to ask the gardener to plant extravagant trees in his garden (first, a tree with silver bark and golden apples; next, a silver hedge with golden jackdaws).
 Nyaznaika's horse fulfills both tasks overnight for him and the gardener.
 Some time later, the kingdom is menaced by three multiheaded dragons (one with three heads, the second with six, and the third with nine), who each demands one of the three princesses to be delivered to them.
 Nyaznaika learns of this and rides into battle with his loyal horse: he defeats the dragons and is injured in some parts of his body (his head, his leg and his finger), which each of the princesses bandages.
 After he leaves the battlefield, a false hero jumps out of the bushes to take the credit for the heroic deed.
 Meanwhile, Nyaznaika, after defeating the third dragon, returns to the garden to rest with his horse, still wearing his armour, and is discovered by the youngest princess.
 The princess tells her father, who punishes the false hero and marries his daughter to Nyaznaika.